It’s hard find natural perfumes that last for ages! But we found 10 that are absolutely wonderful

 Best described as: Oriental Longevity rating: 6/10

 Spring is the inspiration for this feminine, floral perfume.
 It boasts elements of fresh-cut grass and sweet pear, which combine to provide a delicate blend that’s reminiscent of the great times we all experience in the summer months – and miss dearly in the winter!
 But what really stands out here is exotic jasmine.
 If you’re a fan of the flower, you’ll love this one!

 Best described as: Sweetly floral Longevity rating: 10/10

 8. Lurk NSTV7

 Lurk is the brainchild of New Yorker Anne Sanford, who created packaging and beauty products for Anthropologie and other top brands before creating this unique fragrance collection, so no surprise that everything about Lurk – from its minimalist bottle design to Arabian themed scents – simply oozes ‘cool’.

 The brand’s rather cryptically named NSTV7 an essential-oil-based scent that combines pink lotus with owyhee, fresh citrus, sandalwood and creamy tuberose to result in a heady, tropical fragrance that evokes evenings on Balinese beaches.

 Best described as: Exotic, floral Longevity rating: 9/10

 Sometimes, only a strong, feminine floral scent will do, and this one is purely for femmes fatales.
-Moon Bloom is a powerful blend of rich, pure oils, including tuberose absolute, jasmine absolute and ylang ylang, along with further hints of coconut, leafy greens and tropical spices, adding up to an intoxicating, complex scent that Eve would have worn in the Garden of Eden, if Moon Bloom was invented then.
+Moon Bloom is a powerful blend of rich, pure oils, including tuberose absolute, jasmine absolute and ylang ylang, along with further hints of coconut, leafy greens and tropical spices, adding up to an intoxicating, complex scent that Eve would have worn in the Garden of Eden, if Moon Bloom had been invented then.